★ ★ ★ ★

 of my culture, but heritage isn’t something you

-can take on and off and folded and tucked away neatly.
+can take on and off and fold and tuck away neatly.

 But how do you tell yourself, your children and your heart